jacobhyphenated/MarchMadnessGenerator/README.md

 ### Defining the random seed
 If you'd like to set the random seed used to generate the brackets, run
 ```
-python generateBracket.py seed
+python generateBracket.py --seed=<seed>
 ```
-where `seed` is the seed you would like to use.
+where `<seed>` is the seed you would like to use.
 This allows you to re-create a bracket using a given seed.

-### Future Enhancements
-Right now this program just outputs all of the results straight to the console.
-It would be cool to add a formatted UI.
-Pull requests welcome ;)

 ### Qualifying Games
-There are still some teams that are not decided at the time of writing this.
+Often, probability forecasts will be published before all qualifying and play-in games are finished.
+This generator will reflect that uncertainty.
 As qualifying matches are completed, I will update the csv file with the probability data to account for any changes.

 ## License
 The MIT License (MIT)